Jasonblalack/zyngapoker/Features.md

 New projects can be created by remote hosted projects via Git URLs.
 Jasy will automatically clone the repository into a new temporary folder and copies over and configures an existing skeleton from this "origin" project.

+## 10. Foundation

+### Cache

+A lot of Jasy's functionality is built upon a so-called binary cache based on `shelve`.
+This system uses a single cache file per project, intensively caches access and write to the memory and improved IO on most system by a large extend compared to single file based implementations.

+### Configuration

+Jasy supports either YAML or JSON files for configuration and works fine mixing both configuration file types (e.g. using JSON in one project and YAML in another).

+### Console

+Jasy's logging infrastructure supports auto structuring mesages.
+It supports colorizing output for terminals.

+### Doctor

+The doctor in Jasy offer a self inspection infrastructure to verify whether all required components are installed and up-to-date.

+### File Manager

+An easy to use API makes it possible doing simple file operations with Unix like commands.
+The file manager also offers some magic regarding placeholders in file names so that you can easily make use of the current permutation checksum, prefix, etc.

+### Git

+Jasy has a pretty good support for Git repository and is able to clone them, figuring out the current branch, updating them, etc.

+### Markdown

+Jasy integrates a pretty powerful Markdown implementation.
+This is mainly used by the API generator but can be used to transform other Markdown files in custom tasks as well.

+### Output Manager

+The output manager is the central instance to manage all optimization and formatting of generated files e.g. adding line breaks to JavaScript, indent JSON, etc.

+### Tasks

+Tasks in Jasy are the main coding block of `jasyscript.py` files.
+All methods decorated with the `task` method are made publically available on the command line.
+The documentation of these methods and their exact signature is automatically shown on the help screen as well.